reposense/RepoSense/docs/DeveloperGuide.md

 - the summary view
 - and the tabbed interface

-Summary view act as the main report which shows the various calculations. </br>
+The summary view acts as the main report which shows the various calculations. </br>
-Tabbed interface is responsible for loading various modules such as authorship and zoom to display additional information.
+The tabbed interface is responsible for loading various modules such as authorship and zoom to display additional information.

 ### Javascript Files
 - [**main.js**](#main-mainjs) - main controller that pushes content into different modules
-- [**api.js**](#data-loader-apijs)- loading and parsing of the report content
+- [**api.js**](#data-loader-apijs) - loading and parsing of the report content
 - [**v_summary.js**](#summary-view-v_summaryjs) - module that supports the summary view
 - [**v_authorship.js**](#authorship-view-v_authorshipjs) - module that supports the authorship tab view
 - [**v_zoom.js**](#zoom-view-v_zoomjs) - module that supports the zoom tab view